On the representation and learning of monotone triangular transport maps: Introduction

+Despite these myriad proposals, relatively little attention has been paid to the structure and tractability of the \emph{optimization problem} involved in learning triangular maps (e.g., in estimating a map given an i.i.d.\ sample $\{\bX^i\}$ from $\bmu$).
+Properties of this optimization problem are intimately tied to the representation and parameterization of the associated map.
+It is desirable to have a flexible and general representation---one that can consistently recover the KR rearrangement for a broad class of distributions $(\bmu, \bnu)$---that at the same time makes optimization tractable.
+It is also desirable to have adaptivity: a parameterization whose size or complexity can be adapted to properties of the target distribution and the available sample size, for good empirical statistical performance.

+This paper directly addresses these desiderata.
+We do so by developing and analyzing a \emph{functional framework} for representing and learning triangular maps.
+Our main contributions are as follows.
+We propose a general representation of monotone triangular functions, based on a \emph{rectification} operator $\mathcal{R}_k$ that transforms sufficiently smooth non-monotone functions $f_k: \R^k \to \R$ into monotone component functions $S_k$ of a triangular map.
+This operator takes the form

+where $g \colon \R \to \R_{>0}$ is a positive function.
+We then analyze the infinite-dimensional optimization problem associated with learning maps from data, recast as optimization over functions $\{f_k\}_{k=1}^d$.
+Specifically, we establish conditions on the rectification operator and on the target distribution such that the resulting optimization problem is well-posed, smooth, and has \emph{no spurious local minima}.
+Under further conditions on the target distribution (essentially that it has Gaussian tails), we show that the optimization problem has a \emph{unique global minimizer} corresponding to the KR map.

-Despite the empirical success of different parameterizations, little work has addressed the properties of the optimization problems for triangular transport maps.
-Our contributions are as follows.
-We present a systematic framework for representing and learning monotone triangular maps.
-Our approach relies on an operator that transforms broad classes of smooth functions into monotone functions.
-From the theoretical perspective, we show that the associated optimization problem is \emph{well-defined} and \emph{continuous} under appropriate tail conditions; we also demonstrate that it has a unique global minimum.
-Algorithmically, we then describe an adaptive procedure for selecting appropriate smooth functions given a hierarchical basis of the corresponding function space.
-The procedure naturally produces map representations that are \emph{parsimonious} and \emph{interpretable}---in particular, it exploits and implicitly discovers {conditional independence structure}.
-Maintaining a strict triangular map also exposes all marginal conditionals of the joint density, immediately enabling \emph{conditional density estimation}.
-Our numerical experiments show that the algorithm provides robust performance at small-to-moderate sample sizes, and constitutes a semiparametric approach that naturally links map complexity to the size of the data.
+These theoretical results guarantee, in practice, fast and reliable learning of monotone triangular maps given an appropriate function space $V_k$ for each $f_k$.
+The second main contribution of our paper is algorithmic: given a hierarchical basis (e.g., polynomials or wavelets) for each $V_k$, we propose a greedy adaptive procedure to learn parametric representations of $f_k$.
+The procedure naturally produces map representations that are \emph{sparse} and interpretable---in particular, it exploits and implicitly discovers {conditional independence}.
+We use these learned maps for density estimation, given an i.i.d.\ sample $\{\bX^i\}$ from $\pi$.
+Maintaining a strict triangular structure also exposes marginal conditionals of the target density, thus enabling \emph{conditional density estimation}.
+Our numerical experiments show that the algorithm provides robust performance at small-to-moderate sample sizes, and constitutes a \emph{semi-parametric} approach that naturally links map complexity to the size of the data.

-Proofs, additional results, and details pertaining to the numerical experiments are available in the Supplementary Material.
-The corresponding sections are referenced within the article as SM.\#